 - Odwalla: After a young child died drinking tainted apple juice in 1996, Odwalla was fined $1.5 million.
 Over 70 others were sickened.

-In all the above cases, notice that multiple people fell sick.
+In all but one of the above cases, notice that multiple people fell sick.
 When there is a known outbreak or cause, it lowers the burden of proof for individual plaintiffs.
 In other words, a lot of the evidence has already been gathered.
 The restaurant or food supplier has already been found negligent.